-During 2002, Dubai developed plans for the Dubai International Financial Centre (DIFC), which is proving to be a major financial entrepot.
-The DIFC fills what was once a significant gap in the market for international Shariah banking, fund management and life assurance.
+The Dubai International Financial Centre (DIFC) is proving to be a major financial entrepot.
+The DIFC fills what was once a significant gap in the market for international Islamic banking, fund management and life assurance.
 One of its biggest selling points is that it appeals to both Arab money looking for a local centre of excellence and Western cash seeking sophistication and safety.

 Deutsche Bank, HSBC and Standard Chartered Bank were among the many international financial sector firms which signed up to be among the first residents of DIFC.
 By the end of 2012, the number of firms licensed by the Dubai Financial Services Authority (DFSA) to operate in the DIFC had reached 345, comprising 293 authorised firms, 50 ancillary service providers and two Authorised Market Institutions.